-- Psychomotor OE – which can lead a child to be overly active or energetic and exhibit as a compulsion to be constantly moving.
+Which can lead a child to be overly active or energetic and exhibit as a compulsion to be constantly moving.
 This can in some cases may be difficult to distinguish from ADHD.

-- Sensual OE – a heightened sensory experience where they can be super-sensitive to sound, smell, light, touch or taste.
+A heightened sensory experience where they can be super-sensitive to sound, smell, light, touch or taste.
 It can show itself in an early and intense appreciation for things like music, art or food, but for some children it can be hard to distinguish from Sensory Processing Disorder.

-- Intellectual OE – which can show itself in intense curiosity, passion, and obsession with learning and discussing their knowledge.
+Which can show itself in intense curiosity, passion, and obsession with learning and discussing their knowledge.
 It also means that they can be extreme truth-tellers with a passion for ethics and fair-play and little tolerance for social ‘white lies’.
 It can be hard to distinguish between giftedness and high functioning autism, particularly for highly+ gifted children.

-- Imaginational OE – an intense imagination which can be richly detailed and vivid but can often lead to them being highly distracted by their own ideas – ‘space cadets’.
+An intense imagination which can be richly detailed and vivid but can often lead to them being highly distracted by their own ideas – ‘space cadets’.
 They also sometimes have trouble differentiating reality from the stories they create.

-- Emotional OE – manifests as heightened and intense feelings that can be difficult for them to control.
+Manifests as heightened and intense feelings that can be difficult for them to control.
 It can include physical responses such as stomach aches, through to emotional meltdowns when they are feeling overwhelmed, and they can often be accused of ‘overreacting’.
 Children with intense emotional OE can also be very concerned about death and depression – existential and clinical depression can be a greater risk for these children, often from an extremely young age.

 All of these things can make putting together a curriculum or even a lesson plan a challenge, and rarely are you ever going to find a bought curriculum that you will be able to use straight-out-of-the-box.
 It’s going to take time to figure out the rhythm that works for you and your children.